dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 of an active process executing on the system at any point during the process' execution.
-Often the load-time integrity of an operating system's user-space, i.e. the operating environment, is confused to be the runtime integrity of the system since it is an integrity assessment of the "runtime" software.
+Often the load-time integrity of an operating system's user-space, i.e. the operating environment, is confused to be the runtime integrity of the system, since it is an integrity assessment of the "runtime" software.
 The reality is that actual runtime integrity is a very difficult problem and thus not very many solutions are public and/or available.
-One example of a runtime integrity solution would be John Hopkins Advanced Physics Labratory's (APL) Linux Kernel Integrity Module (LKIM).
+One example of a runtime integrity solution would be Johns Hopkins Advanced Physics Laboratory's (APL) Linux Kernel Integrity Module (LKIM).

 Trust Chains
 ============

-Bulding upon the understanding of security mechanisms to establish load-time integrity of an entity, it is possible to chain together load-time integrity assessments to establish the integrity of the whole system.
+Building upon the understanding of security mechanisms to establish load-time integrity of an entity, it is possible to chain together load-time integrity assessments to establish the integrity of the whole system.
 This process is known as transitive trust and provides the concept of building a chain of